gnames/papers/bhlnames2022/bhlnames.md

 ### Initialization and data import

-From BHL's dumpd files BHLnames receives metadata about Titles, Items, Pages and Parts.
+From BHL's dumped files BHLnames receives metadata about Titles, Items, Pages and Parts.
 BHL term Titles includes entities that might contain one or more volumes, for example a book or a journal.
 Items correspond to physical volumes; an Item can be a book, a volume of a journal etc.
 Pages correspond to scanned and processed pages of an Item.
 Parts are distinct entities inside of an Item.
 For example a scientific paper is a Part.
-Metainformation from BHL allows to bind scientific names to BHL infrastructure.
+Metainformation from BHL allows to integrate scientific names detected in BHL corpus to the rest of the data.

 BHLindex API provides data and metadata about scientific names detected in BHL corpus.
 Each name's occurence is associated with Internet Archive identifiers for a volume and a page.